 Questions About This No Bake Dairy Free Cheesecake

 - How much time should I allow for making this cheesecake?
+It only takes 30 minutes to make and then chill it in the fridge for a minimum of 6 hours.
 Ideally you want to make your dairy free cheesecake at least 24 hours in advance of when you want to serve it.
 It’s much better chilled for longer to allow it to firm up properly.

 - How long will this dairy free cheesecake last in the fridge?
 It’s best eaten within 2 – 3 days.
 If you want it to last longer you should freeze it.